Tachytaenius/tachy-guns/readme.md

 # Tachy Guns

 ***GRAPHICS ARE TODO!
 You'll have to use Dwarf Fortress classic mode for now.***

 ***RELEASES ARE TODO!
 There has not been a Steam Workshop release or an install-it-yourself zip file release yet.***

+***ENTITY VARIATION IS TODO!
+Currently it just adds content to MOUNTAIN (dwarves), but a system to add to entities of any name is planned.***

 Tachy Guns is a set of mods, or perhaps a modular mod, for adding DFHack-improved guns to Dwarf Fortress.
 It has a core mod containing the DFHack scripts (the `core/` directory in this repository) and various content packs containing DF raws (with custom raw tokens to interact with the scripts) (each subfolder in `content-packs/` is a mod).